-Reworking the rear of a century-old cottage in the upper Blue Mountains to bring in the sun and watch the seasons change.
+Reworking the back of our century old house in the upper Blue Mountains to bring in the sun and watch the seasons change.

 The exterior is clad in rescued golden cypress timber and the interior with plywood.
 The custom double glazed windows are made from recycled hardwood and open the house up to the beautiful garden.

 The bathroom has the feel of a tiny japanese sento with a sunken bath.
 The wall opens up to the garden so you can have a hot bath in the in the crisp air of winter and to make a plunge pool for the kids in summer.